kamil-jodlowski/SQL-Data-Interview-Questions---Data_Lemur/Problem/problems.md

 song_weeklytable only contains data for the week of August 1st to August 7th, 2022. songs_history table contains data up to July 31st, 2022.
 The query should include historical data from this table.

+--Most Expensive Purchase [Amazon SQL Interview Question]

+Amazon is trying to identify their high-end customers.
+To do so, they first need your help to write a query that obtains the most expensive purchase made by each customer.
+Order the results by the most expensive purchase first.

+--ApplePay Volume [Visa SQL Interview Question]
+Visa is analysing its partnership with ApplyPay.
+Calculate the total transaction volume for each merchant where the transaction was performed via ApplePay.

+Output the merchant ID and the total transactions.
+For merchants with no ApplePay transactions, output their total transaction volume as 0.
+Display the result in descending order of the transaction volume.

+Tip: You might want to check the spelling of the payment methods... just sayin' 👀

+--Subject Matter Experts [Accenture SQL Interview Question]

+You are tasked with identifying Subject Matter Experts (SMEs) at Accenture based on their work experience in specific domains.
+An employee qualifies as an SME if they meet either of the following criteria:

+They have 8 or more years of work experience in a single domain.
+They have 12 or more years of work experience across two different domains.
+Write a query to return the employee IDs of all the subject matter experts at Accenture.

+Assumption:

+An employee can only be considered an SME if they meet the experience requirements in either one or two domains.
+Cases where an employee has experience in more than two domains can be disregarded.
+Effective June 12th, 2023, the problem statement, assumption, and solution have been revised.